 - Complete 20 treatment sessions with the child/family with whom they work

 — Graduation Requirements

-- Complete 20 treatment appointments, including all supervised sessions, with a child with autism
+- Complete 20 treatment appointments, including all QST Master Trainer supervised sessions, with a child with autism

 - Demonstrate ability to successfully “de-block” and “fill” during qigong massage sessions

-To hold a spot in the class, full payment must be received with your registration.
-The registration fee is refundable, minus a 10% administrative fee, 60 days or more prior to the start of the course.
+Full payment must be received with your enrollment.
+The course fee is refundable, minus a 10% administrative fee, 60 days or more prior to the start of the course.
 The registration fee, minus a 15% administrative fee, is refundable 30 to 59 days prior to the start of the course.
 No refunds are available within 30 days of the start of the course.